 One thing nobody talks about: refill costs

 You can use third-party pods and your own seeds, which I’ve done.
 It takes a little more fiddling but it works, and it cuts the ongoing cost a lot.
+The nutrient side is the same story; I covered cheaper AeroGarden nutrient alternatives separately because the savings there are just as real.
 Either way, factor that in before you decide the Bounty is dramatically better value.
 The upfront price gap is one thing.
 The pod prices are another.

 The honest answer for most beginners is: start with the Harvest Lite or the standard Harvest, grow some basil, see if you like it.
 You can always upgrade.
 I went the other direction and bought the bigger unit first, which worked out, but I also had to rearrange half my kitchen shelf to make it fit, and my partner still mentions the light glow at 10pm when the timer hasn’t switched off yet.
 Start smaller if you’re not sure.